Wildfires and Indoor Air Quality (IAQ)

 - If you have a window air conditioner, find out how to close the outdoor air damper.
 If you cannot close the damper, consider preparing other cooling options like a fan.
 Make sure that the seal between the air conditioner and the window is as tight as possible.

-- If you have a portable air conditioner with a single hose, typically vented out of a window, do not use it in smoky conditions.
+- If you have a portable air conditioner with a single hose, typically vented out of a window, do not use it in smoky conditions because it can result in more smoke being brought inside.
 Consider other cooling options like a fan or window air conditioner.
 If you have a portable air conditioner with two hoses, make sure that the seal between the window vent kit and the window is as tight as possible.

 When wildfires create smoky conditions, there are things you can do, indoors and out, to reduce your family's exposure to smoke.
 Reducing exposure to smoke is important for everyone’s health — especially children, older adults, and people with heart or lung disease.
 The Reduce Your Smoke Exposure fact sheet describes what you can do.